Get the Desktop App for Battle.net Now

 When you see an item on the ground, select it to pick it up.
 It’ll glow brightly to signify that it deserves your attention, and its name will be visible, so you know what you’re grabbing.

 Weapons like swords, bows, and wands affect your damage – how deadly your attacks against opponents are.
 The higher the number is, the more likely you are to gravely injure your enemies.
 As you improve your weapons, you’ll kill weaker foes more quickly and deal greater damage to even the most nightmarish invaders of Sanctuary.
-You can see your damage rating in the Attributes section of the Character menu (PC key: C; Xbox 360: BACK; PlayStation®3: SELECT).
+You can see your damage rating in the Attributes section of the Character menu (PC key: C; Xbox 360 and Xbox One: BACK; PlayStation®3 and PlayStation®4: SELECT).

 When you find a new weapon, you can get an idea of how it compares to your current gear by highlighting it in your Character menu (you’ll see text that says "Stat Changes if Equipped").

 Armor like helms, shields, and suits of plate mail, affects your armor rating – how resistant you are to damage.
 The higher your armor rating, the less damage you’ll take from incoming attacks.
 As you improve your armor, you’ll not only look better protected – you’ll be able to shrug off attacks that, in the past, would have instantly killed you.
-You can see your armor rating in the Character menu (PC key: C; Xbox 360: BACK; PlayStation®3: SELECT).
+You can see your armor rating in the Character menu (PC key: C; Xbox 360 and Xbox One: BACK; PlayStation®3 and PlayStation®4: SELECT).

 When choosing skills to complement your equipment (or gear to complement your skills), you’ll often find yourself faced with a fundamental choice: should you use a two-handed weapon, a weapon and off-hand item, or (if you’re a Barbarian, Monk, or Demon Hunter) wield two weapons?
 The answer comes down to your preferred play style and build.